-Fans congratulate Dec after his amazing job presenting Saturday Night Takeaway on his OWN
+Dec does well!
+Fans congratulate star after Saturday Night Takeaway solo stint

 At the end of the show, Dec wished fans a happy Easter and thanked everyone for their support.

+Thanks for all your lovely messages tonight, they are VERY much appreciated, I’m glad you enjoyed the show.
+I didn’t sleep an awful lot last night so I’m off to bed!
+Night y’all.
+D x— antanddec (@antanddec) March 31, 2018

-Ant did appear in a pre-recorded skit called Saturday Knight Takeaway with Joanna Lumley and his name still appeared in the credits.
+Ant did appear in a pre-recorded skit called Saturday Knight Takeaway with Joanna Lumley and Emilia Fox and his name still appeared in the credits.

 He is expected to feature in a similar fashion in next week's grand finale which is being broadcast live from Orlando, Florida.